inno-devops-labs/S24-core-course-labs/app_python/DOCKER.md

 5. Distroless, from scratch: I leveraged distroless base images (python:3.11.6-alpine3.18).
 Distroless images contain only the necessary dependencies for the application, making them more lightweight and secure.

 6. Exposed ports: I exposed only the necessary ports (only 5000) in the containers to limit potential entry points for attackers.
 By explicitly specifying the ports that need to be exposed, I minimized the risk of unauthorized access to the containerized applications.

+### Unit testing best practices

+1. Test only one thing at a time: Each unit test should focus on testing a specific piece of functionality or behavior.
+This helps in isolating issues and makes it easier to diagnose and fix failing tests.

+2. Keep test cases small and focused: Test cases should be simple, readable, and focused on testing one specific aspect of the code.

+3. Automate testing: I use github action to automate the execution of unit tests, making it easier to run tests frequently and ensuring the stability of the codebase.